RoadsideThoughts

 Using information that we've taken from the Chronicling America website, we've identified 14 newspapers that have been published in the area around Findon.

-Although we're unaware of any newspapers that were published in the immediate area of Findon, there are papers which were published within 29 miles [46.7 km]<6>.
+Although we're unaware of any newspapers that were published in the immediate area of Findon, there are papers which were published within 29 miles [46.7 km]<4>.
 A list of those papers, sorted by paper name, can be found on the Extended Newspaper List for Findon.

 Websites to Help With Your Genealogy Research ...

-When we do our genealogical research, we like to start with the websites from Cyndi's List, FamilySearch and Genealogy Trails.
-These professional and volunteer websites offer the information directly or else point to where you can find it.
+When we do our genealogical research, we start with the websites from Cyndi's List, FamilySearch and Genealogy Trails.
+These websites either offer the information directly or else point to where you can find it.
 Their information is open to everyone.

 To help you get started, the following links will take you to the pages that are relevant to Findon: